lukaszkups/lukaszkups-old/content/blog/0021_nokia_lumia_735_review.md

 ![lumia 03](/blog/images/lumia_735_02.jpg)

-In the package with the phone, we can find pair of nice (as for a default one) headphones, and ugly-and-nothing-special-standard-looking black charger(Lumia 800 has still the best designed charger design in the market)
+In the package with the phone, we can find pair of nice (as for a default one) headphones, and ugly-and-nothing-special-standard-looking black charger(Lumia 800 has still the best designed charger ever)

 ![lumia 04](/blog/images/lumia_735_04.jpg)